Windows Cannot Access Network Drive or Shared Folder

 Published by Nyau Wai Hoe - Updated on

-When you attempt to open a network computer or a network shared folder in Windows 10 or 11, you may encounter the following error message: Windows cannot access \\ Computer’s Name, shared folder or network drive letter.
-This guide explains why this error occurs and how to resolve the issue.
+When you try to open a network computer or a network shared folder in Windows 10 or 11, you might see this error message: Windows cannot access \\ Computer’s Name, shared folder or network drive letter.
+This guide will explain why this happens and how to fix it.

 Also see: Windows 11 Cannot Access Shared Folder (Fix)